From east- and westbound Interstate 90, take Exit 47

 The rugged trail to the lakes Melakwa generally follows Denny Creek through pleasant, mostly coniferous forest, past waterfalls, along a canyon rim, and across sprawling boulderfields that are the surrounding peaks’ winter avalanche chutes, finally ending at a pair of sparkling lakes nestled high in an alpine cradle.
-Although only a few wildflowers accent the stone-strewn trailside, they flourish in mid-summer swaths along the lakeshores.
-The rocky trail climbs gradually up the valley formed by Low Mountain on the west and the ridge of Denny Mountain, The Tooth, and Hemlock Peak on the east, ascending Hemlock Pass steeply at the valley’s northern head before generally flattening for the remainder of the hike to the lake.
+Here and there, wildflowers dot the stone-strewn trailside and flourish in mid-summer swaths along the lakeshores.
+The rocky trail gradually climbs the creek valley before steeply ascending Hemlock Pass at its head and then generally descending the ridge’s undulating flank to the lakes just beyond.
 Near the lakes, those wishing to venture still further can pick up connecting trails to Melakwa Pass, Lower Tuscohatchie Lake, and Pratt Lake.

 Several natural features along the trail derive their names from the Chinook jargon, a pidgin amalgamation of French, English, and Pacific Northwest First Nations languages that was prevalent in the 19th and 20th centuries among the various local European and indigenous peoples (and not to be confused with the now extinct language of Oregon’s Chinook people).
 In the jargon, “melakwa” means “mosquito.”